sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Collection Result:

 : Information about a target endpoint that is produced by a collector conducting a collection task.
-A collection result is composed as one ore more content-elements.
+A collection result is composed as one or more content-elements.

 Collection Task: